 Recognizing Symptoms of Engine Trouble

-Before deciding whether to repair or replace your engine, it’s important to identify the symptoms of engine problems.
+Before deciding whether to replace or repair your engine, it’s important to identify the symptoms of engine problems.
 Knowing these warning signs could save the car’s engine and your money.
 Common symptoms of engine trouble include:

 Transmissions are one of the most essential parts in your vehicle, acting as the middleman between the engine and the driveshaft.
 They also suffer more wear and tear than other parts, and failures can be expensive to repair.
 With this guide, you’ll learn about common automatic transmission problems so you can diagnose them early.